Honey Bee (2013 film)

-Honey Bee is a 2013 Indian Malayalam-language comedy thriller film, written and directed by Lal Jr, son of actor-director Lal.
-The film features Asif Ali, Bhavana, Baburaj, Sreenath Bhasi, Archana Kavi, Balu Varghese and Lal in the lead roles.
+Honey Bee (also known as Honey Bee: Its Tripping) is a 2013 Indian Malayalam-language romantic comedy thriller film written and directed by Lal Jr. The film features an ensemble cast including Asif Ali, Bhavana, Lal, Baburaj, Sreenath Bhasi, Archana Kavi, Balu Varghese, Vijay Babu, Suresh Krishna and Assim Jamal in the lead roles.

 The story revolves around two friends Sebastian and Angel who suddenly discover their love for each other.
 They elope on the eve of the girl's marriage, much to the chagrin of her brothers.
 The film essays the lovers' struggle for survival.

-It was released on 6 June 2013 and was a commercial success at the box-office.
+It was released on 6 June 2013 and succeeded at the box office.

 Plot

 Sebastian (a.k.a.
 Seban), Abu, Ambrose Perera, Fernando d'Silva (a.k.a.
 Ferno), Angel and Sara are close friends in Fort Kochi.
 Angel's brothers HC Michael, Martin, Father Collin, and Antony, nicknamed "Punyalanmar", are dangerous businessmen.
 Angel's family brings in a proposal for her from the city SI George.

 Angel asks Seban if he has feelings for her, to which he says he does not, before she admits that she had feelings for him.
-However, on the night before her marriage, a drunk Seban breaks into Angel's house with his friends and proposes his love to her.
+On the night before her marriage, a drunk Seban breaks into Angel's house with his friends and proposes his love to her.
 He elopes with her that night with his friends' help.
 Ambrose, drunk and senseless writes a letter and leaves it in Angel's room to inform the Punyalanmar, that they helped Seban and Angel to elope.
 The next day Sebastian wakes up to see Angel with him.
 He is shocked to see her since he doesn't remember the previous night's events.
 Punyalanmar goes in search of them, and they are on the run.
 Punyalanmar destroys Sebastian's house and burns Ferno's house.

 Seban and Angel decide to escape through the harbor.
 Abu, Ambrose and Ferno planned to confront and surrender to buy Seban and Angel time to escape.
 Punyalanmar captures Abu but Ferno and Ambrose threaten to kill their wives.
 Ferno calls Seban (who is on a boat) and says they are going to sacrifice themselves, and Ferno is stabbed by Michael's goon.
-Seeing Angel's brothers coming after them they decide to suicide.
-Seban and angel kiss each other passionately. then it is revealed in the flashback that her brothers did not kill Seban's friends and that they were also there with her brothers in the boat they were coming after.
+Seeing Angel's brothers coming after them, they decide to commit suicide.
+Seban and Angel kiss each other passionately. then it is revealed in the flashback that her brothers did not kill Seban's friends and that they were also there with her brothers in the boat they were coming after.
 But without knowing this Seban and Angel jump into the sea after kissing each other.
 Seban's friends jump into the sea to save them.
-The film has a happy ending in which all are praying together at Punyalanmar's father's tomb. and then heading for Seban's and Angels wedding.
+The film has a happy ending in which all are praying together at Punyalanmar's father's tomb, and then heading for Seban's and Angel's wedding.